Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS)

-Finally we have proved \eqref{eprou} and so \eqref{eq:amontrer}. {$\Box$}\\ If Assumption \ref{assu} is not satisfied then it is difficult to have a general description of an iterated procedure in order to simulate hitting times.
-However the particular form of the function $\psi_a$ defined by \eqref{defdepsi-new} permits to describe a $WoMS$ algorithm for the square root boundaries.
+If Assumption \ref{assu} is not satisfied, then it is difficult to have a general description of an iterated procedure in order to simulate hitting times.
+However the particular form of the function $\psi_a$ defined by \eqref{defdepsi-new} permits us to describe a $\mathit{WoMS}$ algorithm for the square root boundaries.
 Let us therefore consider the following functions: